-Keep in mind that a WordPress.com Business plan allows you to buy and register a domain name through WordPress.com.
+Keep in mind that a WordPress.com plugin-enabled plan allows you to buy and register a domain name through WordPress.com.
 You’ll also have the option of rolling over — also called mapping — an existing domain to WordPress.com.
-With a Business plan, you can choose from hundreds of themes, design and upload your own theme, add third-party plugins to enhance your site’s functionality, access built-in SEO and social media tools, and even utilize analytics to better understand your site’s performance.
+With a plugin-enabled plan, you can choose from hundreds of themes, design and upload your own theme, add third-party plugins to enhance your site’s functionality, access built-in SEO and social media tools, and even utilize analytics to better understand your site’s performance.
 At the same time, a WordPress.com site automatically covers many of the more technical aspects of website maintenance, including backups and security features.

 A website theme includes the visual elements of your site from its color palette to its layout.
 WordPress.com has more than 300 free and paid themes that you can choose from when designing your site.

 If you’re a photographer, for example, there are several themes specifically designed to help you showcase a portfolio.
 These themes typically include a homepage, where you can introduce people to your site and your business.
 This type of theme also includes a gallery page that displays your photos, an “About Me” page where you can describe your work, and a blog page if you produce regular content.